juruen/rmapi/README.md

 Use `get path_to_file` to download a file from the cloud to your local computer.

+## Download a file with annotations

+Use `geta path_to_file` to download a file from the cloud to your local computer.
+Use `geta path_to_file svg` to download a notebook from the cloud to your local computer with multiple svg files.

 ## Recursively download directories and files

 Use `mget path_to_dir` to recursively download all the files in that directory.